-Floor bidders refer to clients that are attending the Live Webcast auction in-person at the Sheriff Halfway House/Alexandra auction premises.
+Floor bidders refer to clients attending the Live Webcast auction in-person at the premises where the Sheriff Halfway House is auctioning from.

 Online bidders refer to clients who will be attending and bidding on the Webcast auction through the internet.
 Online bidders use an online auctioning platform (hosted by a South African auctioning company called Online Auctions Africa) to place bids.

 Online bidders can start bidding once they have completed the auction registration process, meaning that they can place bids before the Live Webcast auction starts (this action is known as pre-bidding).